tymyrddin/purple/source/docs/foundations/montessori/index.rst

 facilitation over instruction means that the role of the more experienced person is to observe, ask questions, and adjust the environment rather than to control the path.

-In security, this matters because the kind of learning that builds genuine capability rather than checkbox confidence requires exactly these conditions.
+In security, this is the point, because the kind of learning that builds genuine capability rather than checkbox confidence requires exactly these conditions.
 A team that has practised detecting a real technique in a sandboxed environment, reflected on what they missed and why, and adjusted their approach in a second attempt has learned something durable.
 A team that has sat through a slide deck and passed an end-of-module quiz has not.